-Understand the capital letter to mean that X denotes a quantity that will take on values at random. - The term 'random variable' is often abbreviated to rv. - You can think of a random variable simply as the name of a mechanism for generating random real numbers.
+Understand the capital letter to mean that X denotes a quantity that will take on values at random.

+- The term 'random variable' is often abbreviated to - You can think of a random variable simply as

 In the example above, X generates random numbers 0, 1, 2, or 3 by picking a 3-child family at random and counting how many boys are in it.